Skip to Content

 Barrier isn't just a buzzword, especially to Byoma.
 The Barrier+ Repair Treatment was created to counteract damage (read: dryness and sensitivity) caused by potent actives or retinoid use.

-The skin barrier (have we said that enough?) is the outermost layer of the skin, designed to protect the deeper layers from pollution or environmental damage.
+The skin barrier (have I said that enough?) is the outermost layer of the skin, designed to protect the deeper layers from pollution or environmental damage.
 When this layer becomes compromised – be it through exfoliation, climate or stress – it can open the door to sensitivity.

 This rich ointment is loaded with superior restorative ingredients to bring harmony back to a compromised complexion.
 There's avocado oil to deeply nourish on the surface, while ectoin and squalane provide hydration that lasts the day.